Is Ensenada Safe in 2026? A Local’s Honest Guide for Cruise Travelers and Tourists

 Short answer: yes.

-As of late 2025, daily life in Ensenada feels calm, friendly, and stable.
+As of Spring 2026, daily life in Ensenada feels calm, friendly, and stable.
 Tourism is one of the city’s most important industries, and that means safety in visitor areas is taken seriously.

 Most visitors spend their time in places like: